RickyFoots/Kyonin/Items/Wondrous Items/Adventuring Party Crest.md

 A simple, thin block of magical metal in the shape of a rectangle, that changes what it's made of depending on the rank of the Adventuring Party.
-Given out by [[Planet/Golarion/Groups/Hunters and Adventurers/The Adventurers Guild/The Adventurers Guild]].
+Given out by [[The Adventurers Guild]].

 ---
 - **Item Type**: Wondrous item